 1. From the Universal or Objective perspective, the meaning or purpose of life is just to stay alive, reproduce, and keep life going.
 Without this, there is no life.

-2. From the Social or Interpersonal perspective meaning emerges from engagement with positive or worthwhile relationships, goals, and actions.
-Love of people, ideals, knowledge, creativity, helping others or life itself drives or inspires such engagement.
-Without this there is no progress.
+2. From the Social or Interpersonal perspective, meaning emerges from engagement with positive or worthwhile relationships, goals, and actions.
+Love of family, people, ideals, knowledge, creativity, helping others or life itself drives or inspires such engagement.
+Without this, there is no progress.

-Putting this all together, Rifkin is saying that there must be life as a prerequisite for anything, but from the point of view of the universe there isn’t much more purpose than survival.
-Since this doesn’t totally satisfy conscious beings, unless survival totally consumes them, deeper meaning emerges from personal and interpersonal perspectives which, when driven by love, produce good things like creativity, productivity, knowledge, inner peace and ultimtely joy.
-This also entails that suffering, lonliness, hunger, stress, have been minimized.
+Putting this all together, Rifkin claims that life is a prerequisite for anything, but from the point of view of the universe, there isn’t much more purpose than survival.
+Since this doesn’t satisfy conscious beings, unless mere survival totally consumes them, deeper meaning must emerge from personal and interpersonal perspectives which, when moved by love, produce good things like creativity, productivity, knowledge, peace, and ultimately joy.
+This also entails that suffering, loneliness, hunger, and stress be minimized.

-In the end Rifkin finds meaning in what I would call a hybrid subjective-objective meaning position.
-Meaning is found subjective engagment with objectively worthwhile things such as relationships, creative labor, inner peace and joy, etc. This echoes the position espoued by the philosopher Susan Wolf, which I have summarized here and here.
+In the end, Rifkin finds meaning in what I would call a hybrid subjective-objective meaning position.
+Meaning is found subjective engagement with objectively worthwhile things such as relationships, creative labor, inner peace, and joy.
+This echoes the position espoused by the philosopher Susan Wolf, which I have summarized here and here.